Here is a breakdown of major shareholders in Lockheed Martin Corporation (NYSE: LMT)

 The top institutional shareholder in the company is State Street Corporation with over 41.48 million shares valued at $14.72 billion.
 The investor’s holdings represent 14.81% of the LMT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 21.66 million shares valued at $7.69 billion to account for 7.73% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 16.56 million shares representing 5.91% and valued at over $5.88 billion, while Capital World Investors holds 5.78% of the shares totaling 16.19 million with a market value of $5.75 billion.

-The stock witnessed a 0.89% gain in the last 1 month and extending the period to 3 months gives it a -5.88%, and is -0.02% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.20% over the week and 2.03% over the month.
+The stock witnessed a 2.14% gain in the last 1 month and extending the period to 3 months gives it a -2.53%, and is 1.45% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.62% over the week and 1.96% over the month.

 Lockheed Martin Corporation (LMT) Analyst Forecasts